Taylor3DNet: Fast 3D Shape Inference With Landmark Points Based Taylor Series: Related Work

 \section{Related Work}

-\textbf{3D Shape Reconstruction.} There has been significant work on 3D shape reconstruction from various types of shape observations.
-Given a single-view image, 3D-R2N2 \cite{choy20163d}, PSGN \cite{fan2017point}, AtlasNet \cite{groueix2018papier}, Pixel2Mesh \cite{wang2018pixel2mesh} and Pix2Vox \cite{xie2019pix2vox} can reconstruct a explicitly represented model, \eg, voxel grids, point clouds and meshes.
-Compared to explicit shape representations, implicit functions parameterized by neural networks is more memory-efficient and can preserve fine-grained shape details, thus they are adopted by many methods, \eg, OccNet \cite{mescheder2019occupancy}, and PIFu \cite{saito2019pifu}.
-Different from single-view reconstruction which is an ill-posed problem, reconstruction from discrete point clouds or coarse voxel grids leads to finer shapes due to the 3D prior knowledge provided by them inherently.
-Given a point cloud as input, traditional optimization-based methods such as Moving Least Square \cite{alexa2003computing} and Poisson Surface Reconstruction \cite{kazhdan2006poisson, kazhdan2013screened}, and deep optimization-based methods such as SAL \cite{Atzmon_2020_CVPR} and IGR \cite{gropp2020implicit}, can generate a continuous surface with fine details.
-When ground truth point-occupancy pairs are available, implicit-function-based methods such as OccNet \cite{mescheder2019occupancy} and ConvOccNet \cite{peng2020convolutional} can also address this task well.
-Besides, these implicit-function-based models \cite{mescheder2019occupancy, peng2020convolutional, chibane2020implicit} can also reconstruct high-resolution surfaces from coarse voxel grids (\ie, voxel super-resolution) by assembling a proper 3D convolutional encoder.
-Despite the preferable performance, implicit-function-based methods need a post-processing step (\eg, Marching Cubes \cite{lorensen1987marching}) to extract the iso-surface, which is often time-consuming at high resolution.
+\textbf{3D Shape Reconstruction.} 3D shape reconstruction from various input types has been extensively studied.
+Given a single-view image, learning-based methods~\cite{choy20163d,fan2017point,groueix2018papier,wang2018pixel2mesh,xie2019pix2vox} predict an explicit voxel grid, point cloud or mesh.
+Compared with explicit representations, deep implicit functions have advantages in memory efficiency and representation capacity, thus are preferred in reconstruction tasks~\cite{mescheder2019occupancy,saito2019pifu,xu2019disn,thai20213d}.
+Unlike the ill-posed single-view reconstruction, reconstruction from point clouds or coarse voxel grids leads to finer shapes thanks to their inherent 3D priors.
+Given an input point cloud, traditional optimization-based methods, \eg, Moving Least Square \cite{alexa2003computing} and Poisson Surface Reconstruction~\cite{kazhdan2006poisson,kazhdan2013screened}, and deep optimization-based methods such as SAL~\cite{Atzmon_2020_CVPR}, IGR~\cite{gropp2020implicit} and Neural Splines~\cite{williams2021neural} can fit a compact surface with fine details, but the optimization process for each shape often takes a long time.
+Learning-based implicit methods~\cite{mescheder2019occupancy,peng2020convolutional,chibane2020implicit,Tang_2021_ICCV,Venkatesh_2021_ICCV} need ground truth SDF or occupancy values for supervision, but they can inference in a feed-forward manner.
+Despite the representation capacity, implicit functions require a post-processing step, \eg, Marching Cubes, for iso-surface extraction, which is often time-consuming at high resolutions.